xfire/python-wmii/readme.txt

-the statusbar reads plugins from `statusbar` subdirectory and call periodical the `update()` function, which every statusbar plugin must implement. each plugin must implement an `interval()` function, which return the interval in seconds, in which the `update()` function is called.
+the statusbar reads plugins from `statusbar` subdirectory and call periodical the `update()` function, which every statusbar plugin must implement. each plugin could implement an `interval()` function, which return the interval in seconds, in which the `update()` function is called.
+If not implemented, a default one is used.

 the return value of the `update()` function can be `None`, indicating that no update should be done, or it must be an tuple containing the color and the